CABSEL/REDEMPTION/README.md

 - To import model in SBML format: [SBML Toolbox](http://sbml.org/Software/SBMLToolbox) [4] and [LibSBML](http://sbml.org/Software/libSBML) [5] or [SimBiology](https://ch.mathworks.com/products/simbiology.html)

 REDEMPTION was implemented and tested on MATLAB 2012a platform.

+## Last Update, Download & Installation
+Current version: 07.08.2015

+Download & unzip the [REDEMPTION.zip] file.

+We welcome suggestions for additional features that you would like to see on REDEMPTION.

+## License
+Redistribution and use in P-code form is permitted provided agreeing to the License (TXT, 2 KB).